seapagan/mkdocs-run-shell-cmd-plugin/docs/index.md

     under `mkdocs serve`, even if the page with the command has not changed.

-    To fix this you can either choose one of the options above or you can use the `--dirtyreload` option to `mkdocs serve` to disable the rebuild on file change.
-The latter will only re-create markdown files that have actually changed, but note the warning that this **may** cause navigation issues, but this is never usually an issue while serving the site locally.
+    To fix this you can either choose one of the options above or you can use the `--dirtyreload` option to `mkdocs serve` The latter option will only re-create markdown files that have actually changed, but note the warning that this **may** cause navigation issues.
+I have not seen this myself, this is never usually an issue while serving the site locally.

 !!! danger "IMPORTANT"